flor14/shinyssd/README.md

 - There is a warning alert message if you are entering data with different units, to avoid conflictive results.

-- ShinySSD includes the option of download the relevant results as a .docx report.
+- shinySSD includes the option of download the relevant results as a .docx report.

 - ShinySSD is optimized for browser use.